MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 - Needs context-specific language understanding models or needs to extract entity information from user input.
 - Would benefit from custom input processing or response generation.

-The [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) and its associated topics describe the features supported by adaptive dialogs: language recognition and language generation support, use of triggers and actions to model conversation flow, and access to memory scopes.
+The [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) and the other adaptive dialog topics describe the features supported by adaptive dialogs: language recognition and language generation support, use of triggers and actions to model conversation flow, access to memory scopes, and so on.

+## QnA Maker dialogs

+## Skill dialogs

 <!-- **cut this**